South Carolina Bills

 1. During its 1986 session, the South Carolina General Assembly passed House Bill 2426.

 2. House Bill 2426 was published in chronological order in the SC Acts and Joint Resolutions as 1986 Act No.380.

-The page below shows annotations that appear after section 41-10-50 of the South Carolina Payment of Wages Laws in the print South Carolina Code Annotated.
+The page on the right shows the annotations provided for section 41-10-50 of the South Carolina Payment of Wages Laws in the print South Carolina Code Annotated.
 They include;

 The proper citation to a South Carolina statute includes that statute’s title, chapter, and section and the year of the volume or supplement where it is published in the South Carolina Code Annotated.

 For example, South Carolina’s Payment of Wages statute referenced above would be cited as follows: